-So, whose prayer was accepted here [in Luke 18]?
+So, whose prayer was accepted here?
 Who was made right with God?
 It was the man of humility, who clearly saw his place in life.
 He was the sinner—the worst one on earth.
 He was the sinner.
-Let this illustration be a counter-balance to the drift toward any self-exaltation, and pride, and reliance upon our works that the deceitful heart tends to pull us towards.
+Let this illustration be a counterbalance to the drift toward any self-exaltation, and pride, and reliance upon our works that the deceitful heart tends to pull us towards.

-Luke 17:5 And the apostles said unto the Lord, "Increase our faith."
+Luke 17:5 And the apostles said to the Lord, "Increase our faith."

 So the Lord gives this thing about the grain of mustard seed, and then He said:

 Luke 17:7-10 "And which of you, having a servant plowing or tending sheep, will say to him when he has come in from the field, 'Come at once and sit down to eat'?
 But will he not rather say to him, 'Prepare something for my supper, and gird yourself and serve me till I have eaten and drunk, and afterward you will eat and drink'?
 Does he thank that servant because he did the things that were commanded him?
 I think not [Jesus said.].
 So likewise you [This is the advice for the disciples.], when you have done all those things which you are commanded, say, 'We are unprofitable servants.
 We have done that which was our duty to do.'"